andrewwwj/LBP/README.md

 ```

 ### Dataset Preprocessing
-We follow [OpenVLA](https://github.com/openvla/openvla) to regenerate the Libero dataset into 256×256 resolution and filter out failed rollouts.
+We follow [OpenVLA](https://github.com/openvla/openvla) to regenerate the Libero dataset into 256×256 resolution and filter out failed rollouts (by running `openvla/experiments/robot/libero/regenerate_libero_dataset.py`).

-Note that we use a different HDF5 format from the original, and an example of the expected format can be found [here](https://drive.google.com/file/d/1LQMKuuphwiA-C1GC98PCIRoxSe3y1qOv/view?usp=sharing).
+Note that we use a different HDF5 format from the original.
 To convert your dataset to our format, run the following script:
 ```
 python hdf52hdf5.py
 ```
+An example of the our format can be found [here](https://drive.google.com/drive/folders/1cmJNChezV--pfy1UgmJfTCT3W-7MCd6Z?usp=sharing).
+You can also directly download our preprocessed data from the same link.

 ### Training and evaluation